squirrelplays/pistachio/README.md

 > OOTP calculator for logic for getting from FIP to WAR for pitchers (https://ootpcalculator.com/)

 I first built this for a previous version of OOTP.
-There will therefore be various analytical points that are not up-to-date as compared to the latest version (OOTP 26 at the time of writing).
+There are various analytical points that are not up-to-date as compared to the latest version (OOTP 26 at the time of writing).
+That said, I think this is in usable shape for OOTP 26.

 Any clear errors arising are my own, not due to the creators mentioned above.